 About Early Head Start

-The TTU Early Head Start Program is designed to serve families primarily from the Parkway/Cherry Point neighborhood
+The TTU Early Head Start Program is designed to serve families in the City of Lubbock, Texas.
+We have 48 Center Based

 - National Head Start Performance Standards

 - Texas Department of Protective and Regulatory Services-Child Care Licensing